 Abstract:

 Temperature could change the migration characteristics of coastal groundwater.
 However, research on groundwater discharge processes under the influences of cut-off walls has been limited to isothermal conditions.
-We built a two-dimensional numerical model coupling groundwater flow and salt transport in non-isothermal conditions, at the site scale to investigate the impact of cut-off walls on groundwater discharge processes considering the thermal effect.
-We focused on the dynamic characteristics of submarine groundwater discharge in non-isothermal conditions which is common in reality.
-In this research, we quantitatively assessed the influence of seawater temperature on groundwater discharge flux (
+This study built a two-dimensional numerical model coupling groundwater flow and salt transport in non-isothermal conditions at the site scale to investigate the impact of cut-off walls on groundwater discharge processes, considering the thermal effect.
+We focused on the dynamic characteristics of submarine groundwater discharge in non-isothermal conditions which are common in reality.
+This research quantitatively assessed the influence of seawater temperature on groundwater discharge flux (

 Q) and relative discharge flux (

 Q').
-The results indicated that under high-temperature seawater conditions, the timescale for
+The results indicate that, under high-temperature seawater conditions, the timescale for

 Q' to reach equilibrium is significantly reduced.
 Specifically, higher freshwater temperatures and lower seawater temperatures could result in a greater

 Q'.
-However, when the seawater temperature exceeded the groundwater temperature by 15°C, reverse circulation is more likely to develop in the saltwater zone, accelerating groundwater circulation within this zone.
-This, in turn, increases the total groundwater discharge into the sea, causing a corresponding rise in the
+However, when the seawater temperature exceeded the groundwater temperature by 15°C, reverse circulation is more likely to develop in the saltwater zone, which accelerates groundwater circulation and increases the total groundwater discharge into the sea, resulting in a corresponding rise in the

 Q' value.
-The results in this study are significant for cut-off walls structure optimization and coastal groundwater sustainable utilization.
+This study is significant for cut-off wall structure optimization and coastal groundwater sustainable utilization.